fullstack-hy2020/fullstack-hy2020.github.io/src/content/3/en/part3a.md

 You have two options.
 Either shutdown the application using the port 3001 (the json-server in the last part of the material was using the port 3001), or use a different port for this application.

-Let's take a closer look at first row of the code:
+Let's take a closer look at the first line of the code:

 ```js
 const http = require('http')